SPAAM-community/wss-summer-school/docs/2024/README.md

 Once you've received your link, each participant will need to open the link in their browser.
 On the Guacamole page please use the username/password und 'Login credentials' [here](https://cloud.denbi.de/wiki/simple_vm/customization/#apache-guacamole).
 You should then see a desktop environment.

-If you get a message about permissions for 'colour management', please use the password described for the 'Ubuntu User' in the next code block below the 'Login Credentials' in the instructions above.
+If you get a message about permissions for 'colour management', please use the password `denbi`.

+If you have issues copy and pasting, make sure in Chromium based browsers that you have given permissions.
+In Firefox, you may need to type `about:config` in the URL, accept the risk, type 'clipboard' in the resulting search bar, and set `dom.events.asyncClipboard.readText` and `dom.events.testing.asyncClipboard` to true.
+You may need to restart your browser after.

 ## Schedule